PaolaFoc/Vision-Perception-project/README.md

 3. *AdversarialTrainEpochs*, that contains the networks' weights and related data for each epoch of adversarial training;
 4. *ClipTrainImages*, that contains all the images generated from a fixed caption at each epoch of training in the second phase;
 5. *ClipTrainEpochs*, that contains the networks' weights and related data for each epoch of training in the second phase;
 6. *gan.ipynb*, the original, and runnable, notebook in which the code was developed.
+To run the code you need to add a shortcut to the home directory of you drive.